elisabetef/tractusx/infrastructure/terraform/README.md

 ## Quick start

-Run the following commands to deploy the PoC infrastructure:
+Run the following commands to deploy the infrastructure to your target landscape (e.g. dev001).
+Please replace the landscape string with your target in the commands.

-1. Sign-on to Azure and select the target subscription for the PoC landscape with `az login`
+1. Sign-on to Azure and select the target subscription for the landscape with `az login --tenant catenaxpocoutlook.onmicrosoft.com`
-1. Check whether the variables for your target environment have been correctly set `cat variables.tf`
+1. If you haven't done so before, create a new workspace for your landscape (here dev001): `terraform workspace new dev001`
+1. If you already created the workspace, select it with `terraform workspace select dev001`.
+You can list your existing workspaces with `terraform workspace list`
 1. From the main directory of this repository, run `terraform init`
-1. Run `terraform plan`
+1. Run `terraform plan --var-file=environments/dev001.tfvars`
-1. Run `terraform apply`.
-If you only have contributor roles, the following error will appear:
+1. Run `terraform apply --var-file=environments/dev001.tfvars`
+1. Deploy the CA cluster issuer for TLS with `kubectl apply -f cluster-issuer.yaml`

 ```
 Error: authorization.RoleAssignmentsClient#Create: Failure responding to request: StatusCode=403 -- Original Error: autorest/azure: Service returned an error.
 Status=403 Code="AuthorizationFailed" Message="The client 'youraccount@example.com' with object id 'xxx' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/speedboat-id/resourceGroups/catenacax1-dev-rg/providers/Microsoft.ContainerRegistry/registries/catenacax1devacr/providers/Microsoft.Authorization/roleAssignments/roleId' or the scope is invalid.
 If access was recently granted, please refresh your credentials."